artifacts/AFCache/README.markdown

 AFCache is used in several iPhone applications in several versions.
 It is constantly evolving and therefore considered beta.

-Done: Currently I am doing some major changes and additions like a packaging tool and testing it on two large real-world projects (iPhone and OSX apps).
+Done: <strike>Currently I am doing some major changes and additions like a packaging tool and testing it on two large real-world projects (iPhone and OSX apps).</strike>
-Todo: After sucessfully integrating AFCache into these projects I'll extend the demos and some documentation to make it a useful library for the public.
-The test cases are (still) not maintained very well.
+Done: <strike>After sucessfully integrating AFCache into these projects I'll extend the demos and some documentation to make it a useful library for the public.
+The test cases are (still) not maintained very well.</strike>

 ## Branches